 So You Think You Know About Halloween?

-But for Christian Ireland, who adapted the feast, that is my parents, grandparents, great-grandparents time, the fear grew and became even greater.
+But for Christian Ireland – who adapted the feast, the fear grew and became even greater.
 Why?
-Because the fear moved from the pagan, real life fear of a loss of light, and therefore life, to an arguably greater fear, that of meeting the dead…
+Because it moved from the pagan, real life fear of a loss of light, and therefore life, to fear of meeting the dead…

-Apples, nuts, and berries, collected all autumn and turned into jams and cakes were stored in preparation.
-All day today the mothers and grandmothers would be busy making toffee apples, boxty (potato) dumplings, and potato cakes, while the fathers and grandfathers kept the home fires burning bright.
+Apples, nuts, and berries, collected all autumn, were turned into jams and cakes that had been stored in preparation.
+All day on the eve of Samhain the mothers and grandmothers would be busy making toffee apples, boxty (potato) dumplings, and potato cakes, while the fathers and grandfathers kept the home fires burning bright.
 Sloe or apple wine stored in the rick of hay a month before would be brought in for the table.

 In the early evening the games would begin and the bonfire lit, they didn’t know it at the time but this was an ancient symbol of man’s attempt to assist the weakening sun across the skies.
 The children went bobbing for apples and coins, played games like blind mans buff and danced around the bonfire.
 But no child would be left alone, and no one, adult or child, would be out if it happened to be a moonless night…

 Aside from the great feast of food it was also now the feast of all saints and so very important to the religious, christian people of the time.
 All thoughts would be for local people who had died.
-The belief was that this was the one night the souls could wander the earth, and would.
+The belief was that this was the one night of the year that the souls could wander the earth, and would.

 For people in 1940’s Ireland before electricity autumn was a golden time with a kind of magical light you wouldn’t find any other time of the year.
-That added to the poetic, magic, and decay.
+That added to the poetic, magic and decay.
 But once winter came, that dark and decay of the season was all consuming, and more deeply felt for people who lived only by candlelight.
-Melancholy, stories, especially stories, was how they dealt.
-To be fair, how well do we deal today?
+Stories was how they dealt with it.
+Dark stories in particular.

 My mother remembers going to wakes (the Irish tradition of ‘waking’ the dead, where family and friends sit with the deceased for a time before removal and burial, to celebrate the life, tell stories, say prayers, and mourn)

 One, less poetic tradition, was leaving a hollowed out turnip with a carved face and lit candle, at a spot where someone reported to have seen a ghost.
-This was done purely to scare someone who was already scared, a trick of sorts.
-And the origin of our Halloween pumpkin.
+This was done purely to scare people, a trick of sorts.
+And the origin of the Halloween pumpkin.

 We too had bonfires, played all the same games, and enjoyed the feast, moved now to the 31st instead of the eve.
 We also dressed up and went trick or treating, not done in my parents time but adapted from the mists of time, when people dressed their children for protection from bad spirits.

-To my mind there was always something magical about Halloween, dancing around the bonfire and walking the lane we felt there could be witches and ghosts about, it was a little scary but unbeknownst to us we felt much like the ancient Irish, we felt protected by our costumes.
+To my mind there was always something magical about Halloween, dancing around the bonfire and walking the lane we felt there could be witches and ghosts about, it was a little scary but unbeknownst to us we felt much like the ancient Irish, we felt protected by our costumes until we too, became the witches.
+Revelling in it all.
 One thing we didn’t feel however was any fear of the dead or meeting anyone who had died.
 This was a welcome change from my parents childhood, Halloween had become more about fun than fear.